frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 Other frames are altered with the same reversing logic.
 It includes reversing internal structures in a given Frame if any, such as the ACK Frame.

+## Frame format alternative to enable contiguous zero-copy receivers (to debate)

+An alternative which does not reverse the control wire representation but increases control overheads:

+  - The stream frame header becomes a stream frame footer (i.e., appears after the data on wire).
+Other control frames may appear after the stream frame unchanged.
+  - The offset of the stream frame footer has to be predicted by the receiver (possibly by adding another field to the short header, or another frame containing the offset value and the constraint that it must be located at the packet boundary).

+This choice increases overheads in a QUIC packet (conflict with the goal to minimize control overheads), but reduces implementation efforts in regards to writing and processing reversed frames, and back-processing the decrypted QUIC packet (inline with one of the initial goals to minimize the cost of porting existing code to the new version).

+Another alternative that has no more overhead and preserves most of the current frames' field ordering would be to move the Type to the last element of each frame on the wire, and backward-process the packet on the receiver.
+In the case of the Stream frame, all controls must be written as a footer, the Type must be the last field, and the remaining fields ordering may be preserved.

+Note: The Ack frame structure depends on the direction of its processing (assumed left-to-right).
+If the Ack Frame content is still processed in this direction, below details applied to reversed ACK frame can be ignored.
+If packets are processed from right-to-left (backward), below details are relevant.

 ## Ack Frame's details

 The Ack Frame is reversed as well, but requires further changes on the